redis/redis-doc/docs/manual/optimization/benchmarks.md

     SET: 74239.05 requests per second
     LPUSH: 79239.30 requests per second

-In the above example we asked to just run test the SET and LPUSH commands, in quiet mode (see the `-q` switch).
+In the prior example runs the test for the SET and LPUSH commands, in quiet mode (see the `-q` switch).

-It is also possible to specify the command to benchmark directly like in the following example:
+It is also possible to specify the command to benchmark a specific call:

     $ redis-benchmark -n 100000 -q script load "redis.call('set','foo','bar')"
     script load redis.call('set','foo','bar'): 69881.20 requests per second

-Selecting the size of the key space
+### Selecting the size of the key space
----

 By default the benchmark runs against a single key.
 In Redis the difference between such a synthetic benchmark and a real one is not huge since it is an